 We’re here for more families than you might think – in fact, we serve over half of all infants born in the US.
 To get WIC assistance, participants :

 - Must be pregnant or have infants or children under 5 years old

 - May be in need of income assistance

 - Can be receiving other services like medical assistance, SNAP, OWF, Kindship, or foster care.

 Am I Eligible for WIC?
-Eligibility is based on family unit size (A pregnant woman counts as more than one family member).
-A person who currently receives Medicaid, Food Stamps or Ohio Works First (OWF) automatically meets the income eligibility criteria for WIC.
+Eligibility is based on family size and income.
+Anyone who currently receives Medicaid, Food Stamps, or Ohio Works First (OWF) automatically meets the income eligibility criteria for WIC.
 Click on the link to see the current income guidelines for the Ohio WIC program.

 Ross County Residents call: 740-702-6709